Ntzzin/42-libft/README.md

 > [!WARNING]
 > This repository is organized in the way that I think is the most organized.
 Keep in
-> mind that subject explicitly demands that all files be submitted to the root of the repository.
+> mind that subject explicitly demands that all files be submitted in the root of the repository.